maitreemistry/RAGify/README.md

 ### 3) Use RAGify

 1. Open your browser at `http://localhost:8501`
-2. Upload one or more documents (PDF, DOCX, TXT, PPTX, CSV, XLSX)
+2. Upload one or more documents (PDF, DOCX, TXT, PPTX, CSV, XLSX, XML, HTML)
-3. Wait for processing
-4. Type your question
-5. Get answers instantly, grounded in your uploaded content!
+3. Or paste custom text / enter a webpage or sitemap URL
+4. Choose whether to auto-parse URLs found inside content
+5. Enter a name to save this document set
+6. Click "Process Documents"
+7. Ask questions about your content!

 ---

-## 🛹 How it works
+## 🛩️ How it works

-1. **Upload** one or more documents – RAGify uses **LangChain loaders**:
+1. **Upload** or **paste/crawl** documents
+2. RAGify uses **LangChain loaders**:

    * `PyPDFLoader` for PDFs
    * `UnstructuredWordDocumentLoader` for DOCX